avasenin-14/neural_renderer/README.md

+Fork of the original repository updated for the compatibility with Python 3.12.
 # Neural 3D Mesh Renderer (CVPR 2018)

 This repo contains a PyTorch implementation of the paper [Neural 3D Mesh Renderer](http://hiroharu-kato.com/projects_en/neural_renderer.html) by Hiroharu Kato, Yoshitaka Ushiku, and Tatsuya Harada.